Joseph Needham: The Needham Question

-In October 1988, Needham wrote: “Francis Bacon had selected three inventions, paper and printing, gunpowder, and the magnetic compass, which had done more than (anything else), he thought, to transform completely the modern world and mark it off from the antiquity of the Middle Ages.
-He regarded the origins of these inventions as ‘obscure and inglorious’ and he died without ever knowing that all of them were Chinese.
-We have done our best to put this record straight”.
+Francis Bacon considered four inventions as completely transforming the modern world, marking it off from the antiquity of the Middle Ages: paper and printing, gunpowder, and the magnetic compass.
+He regarded the origins of these inventions as 'obscure and inglorious', dying without ever knowing that all of them were Chinese.
+Part of Needham's work attempts to "put this record straight".